THE COLLECTED WRITINGS OF RABBI PINKY SCHMECKELSTEIN

 But according to Rav Saadya Goyn, Yitzchak Avinu was no more perverted than any other man at that time.
 LeOylam, every man in those days married underage girls.
 As proof, he cites a medrish that says that Avraham Avinu married Sarah Imainu when she was one and a half, and Noiach married Mrs. Noiach when she was an aborted fetus.

 I am reminded of a Maiseh Shehoya.
 Reb Yisroel Salanter once traveled to Siberia to attend a celebrity golf tournament.
 As customary, he lodged at the home of a local eskimo.
 When it came time to go to sleep, the eskimo said to Reb Yisroel, "Nu, Reb Yisroel, we have a minhag here when guests stay over: Please take my wife to sleep with for the night."

 Reb Yisroel looked at him sternly and responded, "That is unacceptable!
 Aishess Ish is a Dioraisa.
 However, do you have any children I can sleep with instead?"

 To which the eskimo responded: "Rebbe, I knew you were here for a fundraiser, but I did not know it was a Yeshiva Toirah Temimah event.
 Please forgive me!"

-So, unfortunately, a scant few members of our community still like to keep up the tradition of Yitzchak Avinu.
-So next time you are tempted to poke fun at Penn State University, hold your tongue until you have investigated your own community.
+So, unfortunately, a few members of our community still like to keep up the tradition of Yitzchak Avinu.
+So next time you are tempted to poke fun at Penn State University, the Catholic Church or the Boy Scouts, hold your tongue until you have investigated your own community.